jsaintro/publicnotes/.stackedit-trash/Drywall.1.md

 3nd coat normal strength

-Instead of sanding use a wet sponge and smooth it out
+Do initial smoothing using a wet sponge and smooth it out Do sanding to blend in with wall

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMzY1OTIyMl19
+eyJoaXN0b3J5IjpbLTM0MTc3NDldfQ==
 -->